STEMM and Belief in Diverse Contexts Conference 2021

 Please note, this conference will take place online.

-Please visit our webpage here for further information.
+Please visit the conference website for further information.

 The Science, Knowledge and Belief in Society Research Group

 The International Research Network for the Study of Science and Belief in Society is funded by the Templeton Religion Trust.
 It supports the growth of high-quality international research examining the relationship between science and religion, in relation to cutting edge social issues and individuals’ lived experiences.